Patients aged 45 and above with acute respiratory infection will be tested for COVID-19: MOH

 "In this way, we broaden the list of suspect cases, and are able to isolate them early, and stop the virus from spreading."

-Individuals with respiratory symptoms should see a doctor immediately so that they can be tested if necessary, said MOH.
+Individuals with respiratory symptoms should see a doctor immediately so that they can be tested if necessary, said MOH, adding that the COVID-19 tests ordered by the doctors at polyclinics and Public Health Preparedness Clinics are fully subsidised.

 More regional screening centres will also be set up to make testing more convenient.